ladromelaboratoire/WP_old_browser/readme.txt

 ## [1.0.1] - 2019-02-14
 * Update old_browser_get_logouri() to support non standard content path, update template fill-in to work on any wordpress instance, create a template

+## [1.1.0] - 2019-02-14
+* Modify Old browsers handling by 1/ redirecting to a specific path and 2/ serve the simple HTML to visitor.
+This alows usage with caching system
+* Normalize functions naming